 Once a completed application has been received, the Department has up to six months to issue the certificate of coverage or deny the application for new applicants.
 For reissuance requests, the department has 90 days to determine if the NOI is complete or request additional information.

-Once issued COCs must be renewed every five years by the submittal of a complete NOI.
+Once issued, COCs must be renewed every five years by the submittal of a complete NOI via the MiWaters Website.

 5. Operational Requirements

-The certificate of coverage requirements compliance with the terms and conditions of the Industrial Storm water General Permit for the operation and maintenance of structural and non-structural controls described in the SWPPP.
-In addition the general permit requires site inspections and record keeping as a component of the SWPPP.
-The general permit, and other guidance documents are available on that Department webpage.
+The COC requires compliance with the terms and conditions of the Industrial Storm Water General Permit for the operation and maintenance of structural and non-structural controls described in the SWPPP.
+In addition, the general permit requires site inspections and record keeping as a component of the SWPPP.
+The general permit and other guidance documents are available on program webpage.

-Submittal of a timely application (i.e. 180 days before the current authorization expires) provides continued discharge authorization under the existing Certificate of Coverage (COC) until a new COC is issued.
-The NOI should be submitted to WB Permits Section.
+Submittal of a timely application (i.e. 180 days before the current authorization expires) provides continued discharge authorization under the existing COC until a new COC is issued.
+The NOI should be submitted via the MiWaters Website.